Rotomator/JAMF/README.md

 3. Create a policy to update inventory.
 Also add or remove any custom policies in the script.

 4. Use your DF username and password!!!

+5. You may want to rebuild your fusion drive if it was disabled for deepfreeze.
+FusionRebuild.sh is how I completed this process.